rstulug/farklisozluk/README.md

 This project is under initial phase...

-It is planned to be a socail web site people can share their thoughs with each other
+It is planned to be a socail web site people can share their thoughs with each other.